 Particularly, they looked at angiotensin-converting enzyme (ACE) inhibitors, angiotensin receptor blockers, beta-blockers, calcium channel blockers, and thiazide diuretics.

 Researchers had been wondering about the potential effect of ACE inhibitors on COVID-19 risk because they interact with the protein ACE2, which is involved in blood pressure regulation.

 However, recent investigations have also shown that ACE2 also mediates the entry of SARS-CoV-2 into lung cells, leading to their infection.
-This has prompted scientists to ask if people with hypertension might have a higher risk of COVID-19.
+This has prompted scientists to ask if

 In the recent study, the researchers assessed the data of 12,594 individuals who underwent testing for COVID-19.
 Of these, 5,894 (46.8%) had positive tests.